10 Instagram Best Practices for Nonprofits

 2) Ensure that your Instagram account is a Business Account.

-On Instagram, first and foremost, do your best to post eye-catching images and carousels of images of your nonprofit’s mission and programs in action.
+On Instagram, first and foremost, post eye-catching carousels of images and single photos of your nonprofit in action.
 Your photos do not necessarily need to be beautiful or awe-inspiring, but they do need to contribute to your organization’s story.

-Keep in mind that organic reach for photos is at an all-time low, so if your nonprofit lacks visually compelling photography, you can also curate and source photos on Instagram that speak to your mission and programs.
+Keep in mind that organic reach on Instagram is at an all-time low, so if your nonprofit lacks visually compelling photography, you can also curate and source photos on Instagram that speak to your mission and programs.

-It’s worth noting that a good photo with a well-written caption can outperform a boring Instagram Reel any day of the week, so despite Meta’s push to steer brands and individuals towards posting more reels (to compete with TikTok), sharing photos on Instagram is still a best practice.
+It’s worth noting that a good photo with embedded text and a compelling caption can outperform a boring Instagram Reel any day of the week, so despite Meta’s push to steer brands and individuals towards posting more reels (to compete with TikTok), sharing photos on Instagram is still a best practice.
+For example, Women for Women International:

 Share Reels (if you have the time and skills)

 Instagram Reels are videos uploaded to Instagram that come with in-app video creation and editing tools.
-Reels can but up to 90 seconds in length, but 5 to 10-second reels perform best, according to HootSuite.
+Reels can be up to 20 minutes long, but 5 to 15-second reels perform best, according to HootSuite.

-Creating video content has always been a challenge for most nonprofits, and even though the best reels are “authentic” and not professionally produced, creating reels content still requires a lot of creativity, time, and staff that are skilled in using video apps and comfortable on camera.
+Creating video content has always been a challenge for most nonprofits, and even though the best reels are “authentic” and not professionally produced, creating reel content still requires a lot of creativity, time, and staff who are skilled in using video apps and comfortable on camera.
 For examples of nonprofits successfully using reels, see the Dance Theater of Harlem and Wildlife SOS.

 Share and Schedule Posts and Reels Using Meta Business Suite

 Meta is putting a lot of effort into building their Meta Business Suite platform and Meta has a pattern of rewarding early adopters.
 Meta prefers that admins use Meta Business Suite to post to Instagram (and Facebook) rather than using third-party apps, such as Buffer and HootSuite.
-Meta has made it clear that posts from third-party apps get less exposure in the feed and your nonprofit runs the risk of being classified as a data scraper if you connect third-party apps to your Instagram account.
+Meta has made it clear that posts from third-party apps get less exposure in the feed.

 4) Prioritize writing effective captions.

 In the early days of Instagram, writing short captions (less than 100 characters) was the predominant best practice.
-People joined the social network primarily for the visual experience, not to read.
+People joined Instagram primarily for the visual experience, not to read.

 Today, Instagram users have evolved and they are willing to read long captions – even portions of articles or blog posts copied and pasted directly into Instagram.
 The character limit for an Instagram post is 2,200 and while posting lengthy captions in every, or even most posts, is not the recommendation, writing captions that are multiple sentences that strategically use hashtags and emojis is the current best practice.